 - Email us at email@example.com

-Sessions that are held in our office are limited to 20 participants, so be sure to reserve your seat early!
-If you are not able to attend in person and would like to join by conference call, please contact our office so that we may make arrangements for you to do so.
+Sessions held in our office are limited to 20 participants, so reserve your seat early!
+If you're unable to attend in person, but would like to join by conference call, please contact our office so we can make arrangements.